-- A smaller percentage of local workers employed in the field of Health Care and Social Assistance (9.2% compared to 14.5%)
+- A smaller percentage of local workers employed in the field of Professional, Scientific and Technical Services (1.1% compared to 6.5%)

-The number of local workers in the Southern Mallee District Council increased by increased by 1 between 2013/14 and 2018/19.
+The number of local workers in the Southern Mallee District Council increased by decreased by -55 between 2014/15 and 2019/20.